-Although testicular cancer is considered to be relatively uncommon, it is still the most frequently diagnosed type of cancer in American males between the ages of 15 and 35.
-Therefore, it is important for all boys and men to learn to identify the warning signs.
-Take an opportunity to do so during the month of April, which has been designated as Testicular Cancer Awareness Month as an educational initiative by the Testicular Cancer Society.
+Although testicular cancer is relatively uncommon, it is still the most frequently diagnosed malignancy in American males between the ages of 15 and 35.
+However, when a tumor is caught early, it can often be effectively treated and even cured.
+For these reasons, it is important for all boys and men to learn to identify the warning signs of testicular cancer.

-- A painless lump, swelling or enlargement of one or both testes
+- Swelling or enlargement of one or both testicles

-- A dull ache or pressure in the groin, abdomen or low back
+- A dull ache or pressure in the groin, pelvis or low back

-- A general feeling of malaise, including unexplained fatigue, fever, sweating, coughing, shortness of breath or mild chest pains
+- A general feeling of malaise, which may include unexplained fatigue, fever, sweating, coughing, shortness of breath and/or mild chest pain

-In boys, testicular cancer can also cause early signs of puberty, such as accelerated voice deepening and the growth of facial and body hair.
+In boys, testicular cancer can also cause early signs of puberty, such as the growth of facial and body hair and accelerated voice deepening.